 If you are interested in purchasing a Silkie chicken, prices can vary depending on the breeder and the location.
-However, you can expect to pay anywhere from $15 to $75 for a healthy adult bird.
+However, you must know that Silkies are among the most expensive chicken breeds, and you can expect to pay anywhere from $15 to $75 for a healthy adult bird.
 For a chick, you’ll pay $3 to $10.

 Silkies are known for having black skin and bones, as well as five toes on each foot, instead of the usual four.
 This genetic mutation is called polydactylism, and it is relatively rare in chickens.

 Like other chickens, Silkies have wattles – fleshy protrusions that hang down from the lower side of their head.
 On the hens, the wattles are smaller and less pronounced than the ones on the roosters.